bdbaraban/holbertonbnb/README.md

 ## Deployed Site :airplane:

-In case you missed it - HolbertonBnB is deployed!
+In case you missed it - Holbertonbnb is deployed!
 [Please do check it out!](https://bdbnb.site)

 ## Documentation :book: